What is Dynamic Creative Optimization (DCO)?

 Real-Time Assembly

 When an impression is won through RTB, the DCO system assembles the ad in milliseconds.
-It pulls the right headline, image, and CTA for that specific viewer, renders the creative, and serves it — all before the page finishes loading.
+It pulls the right headline, image, and CTA for that specific viewer, renders the creative, and serves it.
+All before the page finishes loading.

 Continuous Optimization